R35007/Fake-Response/README.md

   middleware: {
     func: ({next}) => {
       console.log("Do Something here");
-      next(); // if you dont send any response here, always call `next` method to get the response.
+      next(); // if you don't send any response here, always call `next` method to get the response.
     },
     excludeRoutes: ["/excludedRoute"],
   },